Chakroun-Anas/turbo-console-log/README.md

 - turboConsoleLog.includeFileNameAndLineNum (boolean): Whether to include the file name and the line number of the log message.

+- turboConsoleLog.includeFilePathAndLineNum (boolean): Whether to include the file path and the line number together that can be opened in the editor.

 - turboConsoleLog.quote (enum): Double quotes (""), single quotes ('') or backtick(``).

 A wrapped log message :